Mainland Headwear Holdings:

 An issuer should disclose information relating to its directors’ remuneration policy and other remuneration related matters.
 There should be a formal and transparent procedure for setting policy on executive directors’ remuneration and for fixing the remuneration packages for all directors.
 Levels of remuneration should be sufficient to attract and retain the directors needed to run the company successfully, but companies should avoid paying more than necessary for this purpose.
 No director should be involved in deciding his own remuneration.

-The Company has established a Remuneration Committee with specific written terms of reference as set out in Code Provisions B.1.3 (a) to (f) of the Code.
-The Remuneration Committee is responsible for making recommendations to the Board regarding the Company’s remuneration policy, and for the formulation and review of the specific remuneration packages of all Executive Directors and senior executives of the Group.
+The Company has established a Remuneration Committee with specific written terms of reference as set out in Code Provisions E.1.2 (a) to (i) of the CG Code.
+The Remuneration Committee is responsible for making recommendations to the Board regarding the Company’s remuneration policy, and for the formulation and review of the specific remuneration packages of all executive Directors and senior executives of the Group.

-A majority of the members of the Remuneration Committee are Independent Non-executive Directors.
-This Committee was chaired by Mr. Gordon Ng.
-The other members were Madam Ngan Po Ling, Pauline, BBS, JP, Mr. Cheung Tei Sing, Jamie, Mr. Li Yinquan and Mr. Ngan Siu Hon, Alexander.
+A majority of the members of the Remuneration Committee are independent non-executive Directors.
+This Committee is chaired by Mr. Gordon Ng.
+The other members are Mr. Cheung Tei Sing, Jamie, Mr. Li Yinquan, Madam Ngan Po Ling, Pauline, BBS, JP and Mr. Ngan Siu Hon, Alexander.

 The Group ensures that the pay levels of its employees, including Directors and senior management, are competitive and employees are remunerated based on their positions and performance.
 Key employees of the Group are also granted share options under the share option schemes operated by the Company.

-The remuneration of senior management whose names appear in the 2022 and 2021 “Biographical Details of Directors and Senior Management” section are within the following bands:
+The remuneration of senior management whose names appear in the 2023 and 2022 “Biographical Details of Directors and Senior Management” section are within the following bands:

 The Remuneration Committee is provided with sufficient resources, including access to professional advice, to discharge its duties if considered necessary.